 If you find any other interesting resources, please post them in the Q&A section below and we will add them to this list.

-It is common to have rusty maths skills when starting to prepare for the PST test.
-This certainly was our case amongst the IGotAnOffer team when we first started preparing.
-And this is also the case of most candidates who we work with today.
+It is common to have rusty maths skills when you start preparing for the PST test.
+This was certainly the case amongst the IGotAnOffer team when we first started preparing.
+And this is also the case for most candidates who we work with today.

-However, in our experience, successful applicants tend to dedicate energy to sharpen their mental maths and learn shortcuts at the start of their preparation.
+However, in our experience, successful applicants tend to dedicate energy to sharpening their mental maths and learning shortcuts at the start of their preparation.
 This is essential because more than 50% of questions in the test involve maths.

-This small initial time investment seems to provide them with the confidence they need to perform computations quickly and accurately on the day of the test.
-It's also very useful with their McKinsey interviews after the PST.
+This small initial time investment seems to provide them the confidence needed to perform computations quickly and accurately on the day of the test.
+It's also very helpful with the McKinsey interviews after the PST.